 A historical document dated 1839 attests the construction of an oven ‘for public use’ in the ‘ruined house belonging to the Church of the Oliveto’, while its actual use actually began in 1860.

 In Umbria, the tradition of the collective oven has survived for many years especially in the small villages.
-Almost completely disappeared, the ones that remain are today small chests that preserve stories of ancient but precious moments of sociality, of exchange between people, to share time, resources and tools, to be together and regain possession of ancient knowledge.
+Almost completely disappeared, the ones that remain are today small chests that preserve stories of ancient but precious moments of sociality, of exchange between people, to share time, resources and tools, to be together and regain possession of ancient knowledges.

 Via degli Olivi, 2